-District Response: Lexington City Schools has a certified lead AIG teacher that serves as the lead coordinator for the program.
-The Lead AIG teacher works in alignment with the Curriculum and Instruction Department and the Director of Special Programs.
+Lexington City Schools has licensed lead AIG teachers who collaborate with the Curriculum and Instruction Department and the Director of Special Programs.

-The Lead AIG teacher:
+The Lead AIG teacher(s):

-- -Oversees the screening, referral, identification, and paperwork process at each school. - -Provides leadership for teachers of AIG students. - -Attends professional development opportunities and redelivers the information gained at the sessions. - -Develops, monitors, and evaluates the local AIG plan. - -Works in classrooms of the gifted students to provide instruction and assistance to the AIG teachers as well as transitional support between grade levels.
+-Oversees the screening, referral, identification, and paperwork process at each school.

+-Provides leadership for teachers of AIG students.

+-Attends professional development opportunities and redelivers the information gained at the sessions.

+-Develops, monitors, and evaluates the local AIG plan.

+-Works in classrooms of the gifted students to provide instruction and assistance to the AIG teachers as well as transitional support between grade levels.

+^r Practice B

-Engages AIG-licensed specialists in tasks that explicitly address the academic, intellectual, social, and emotional needs of gifted learners.
+Engages AIG-licensed specialists in tasks that explicitly address the academic, intellectual, social, and emotional needs of K-12 gifted learners.

-District Response: The Lead AIG Teacher also serves as the AIG-Licensed specialist in the district to:
+The Lead AIG Teacher also serves as the AIG-Licensed specialist in the district to:

-Provides leadership for teachers of AIG students.
+-Provide leadership for teachers of AIG students.

-Works in classrooms of the gifted students to provide instruction and assistance to the AIG teachers as well as transitional support between grade levels.
+-Work in classrooms of the gifted students to provide instruction and assistance to the AIG teachers as well as transitional support between grade levels.

-Classroom teachers work with the Lead AIG teacher in the district to:
+Elementary classroom teachers work with the Lead AIG teacher in the district to: